paulbricman/secondbrain/_notes/Automated fabrication supports prosumers.md

 resource: https://www.youtube.com/watch?v=TsenczivhLQ
 ---

-Automated fabrication refers to the technology which enables an individual to manufacture goods with little to no external intervention.
-Automated fabrication technologies such as 3D printing empower [[Prosumers go beyond consumerism|prosumers to go beyond consumption of goods]].
+Automated fabrication enables individuals to easily manufacture custom goods.
+Technologies such as 3D printing or CNCs enable a shift from [[Prosumers go beyond consumerism|consumers to prosumers]].